The way Lightning general manager Steve Yzerman looked at it, he was just doing his job.

 Defenseman Kurtis Foster signed with the Oilers.
 Goalie Antero Niittymaki went to the Sharks, and Yzerman said he still is in the market for a puck-moving defenseman.
 The coveted Paul Martin signed with the Penguins for five years and $25 million, way more than Yzerman could justify.

-"We have a lot of holes to fill, but I have full faith in what Steve is trying to accomplish," said St. Louis, who will make $4 million next season and average $5.625 million during his extension.
+"We have a lot of holes to fill, but I have full faith in what Steve is trying to accomplish," said St. Louis, who will make $4 million next season and average $5.625 million a season during his extension.

 "We've had so many bad articles written about the Lightning the last two years, it was so draining.
 Steve brings a calm.
 It kind of like stops the storm.
 We have to earn respect with our play, but I feel the bad weather is behind us."